+Opera tional Phase

+Dire ct Impacts

-45.0 0 • • • • • • • • • • • • • • • • • ary considers of the Operational Phase Direct Impacts Aspect/ Impact Pathway Nature of Potential Impact/ Risk Status Spatial Extent Duration Consequence Probability Reversibility of Impact Irreplacea bility Potential Mitigation Measures Significand and Without Mitigation/ Management e of Impact Risk With Mitigation/ Management (Residual Impact/ Risk) Ranking of Residual Impact/ Risk Confidence Level
+Aspe Impa Pathw ct Pote of ntial act/ Status Spatial Extent Duration Consequence Probability Reversibility of Impact Irreplacea bility Potential Mitigation Measures Significanc and Without Mitigation/ Management e of Impact Risk With Mitigation/ Management (Residual Impact/ Risk) Ranking of Residual Impact/ Risk Confidence Level

-Operationa I Activities Visual intrusion, dust emission s and light pollution and glare Negative Local Long Term Substantial Very likely High Low - High visual impact zones should be viewed as zones where the number of turbines should be limited, where possible No turbines should be placed within 500m of the N14 national road and R31 main road Where possible, fewer but larger turbines with a greater output should be utilised rather than a larger number of smaller turbines with a lower capacity Turbines should be painted plain white, as this is a less industrial colour (Vissering, 2011), unless another specialist recommends that one (1) or more of the turbine blades be painted an alternative colour in order to reduce an identified impact (for example as part of the Avifauna specialist's recommendations / mitigation measures).
+Design Phase: Operationa I Activities Visual intrusion, dust emission s and light pollution and glare Negative Local Long Term Substantial Very likely High Low High visual impact zones should be viewed as zones where the number of turbines should be limited, where possible.
+No turbines should be placed within 500m of the N14 national road and R31 main road.
+Where possible, fewer but larger turbines with a greater output should be utilised rather than a larger number of smaller turbines with a lower capacity.
+Turbines should be painted plain white, as this is a less industrial colour (Vissering, 2011), unless another specialist recommends that one (1) or more of the turbine blades be painted an alternative colour in order to reduce an identified impact (for example as part of the Avifauna specialist's recommendations / mitigation measures).
 It is highly recommended that bright colours should not be permitted and that large, clear or obvious logos preferably not be used or be kept to an absolute minimum.
-Operational Phase: Moderate Moderate 3 Medium large, clear or obvious logos preferably not be used or be kept to an absolute minimum.

-height apple and form can requit
+Operational Phase: Turbines should be repaired promptly, as they are considered more visually appealing when the blades are rotating (or at work) (Vissering, 2011).
+If required, turbines should be repaired promptly, as they are considered more visually appealing when the blades are rotating (or at work) (Vissering, 2011).
+If required, turbines should be replaced with the same model, or one of equal height and scale.
+Repeating elements of the same Moderate Moderate 3 Medium

 height, scale and form can result

 in unity and lessen the visual

 impact that would typically be

 experienced in a chaotic

 landscapes made up of diverse

 colours, textures and patterns

 (Vissering, 2011).

-Light fittings for security at night
+- Light fittings for security at night

 should reflect the light toward the

 ground and prevent light spill.

 - Unless there are water

 shortages, ensure that dust

 suppression techniques are

 implemented on all access roads.

-- Where practically possible, the
+where preciously peccipie, are

 operations and maintenance

 buildings should not be

 illuminated at night.

 - Cables should be buried

 underground where possible.

 - If possible, the operation and

 maintenance buildings should be

 painted with natural tones that fit

 with the surrounding

-environment 2 .
+environment .
 In addition, non-

 reflective surfaces should be

 utilised where possible.

 - Select the alternatives that will

 have the least impact on visual

 receptor locations.

-1000ptor 100ditorio.

-2 Depending on the building design, the developer may find it preferable to paint the building white in order to reflect heat and keep the interior of the building cool.
+&lt;sup>2 Depending on the building design, the developer may find it preferable to paint the building white in order to reflect heat and keep the interior of the building cool.